Amazing holiday gifts under $25: Tile tracker, Wyze Band, portable ping-pong and more

-It's officially not too early to start thinking about your holiday shopping -- especially with the delays in online shipping that the coronavirus has wrought this year -- and we're here to help you find affordable presents that really deliver.
-This holiday gift guide roundup is all about highlighting the best gifts for $25 or less.
+It's officially time to start doing your holiday shopping -- particularly considering the delays in online shipping that the pandemic has wrought this year.
+If you're looking for stocking stuffer gift ideas this holiday season, we're here to help you find affordable presents that really deliver.
+This holiday gift guide roundup is all about highlighting the best stocking stuffer gifts for $25 or less.
 Some are old favorites, while others are new finds.
-As always, if you've got favorite gift candidates of your own to nominate, hit the comments!
+As always, if you've got a great stocking stuffer idea of your own to nominate, hit the comments!

 Over the past couple of years, we've found the Tribit brand to offer shockingly good sound quality at outrageously low prices.
 The company's latest tiny speaker is no exception: For under $25, the XSound Surf delivers some impressive bass for its tiny size.
 It also offers IPX7 waterproofing (can be dunked to a depth of 1 meter for up to 30 minutes) and USB-C charging.